comdex-official/networks/mainnet/comdex-1/README.md

 The explorer for this chain is hosted [MainNet Explorer](TO BE PUBLISHED)

 ## Genesis Time
-The genesis transactions sent before 1200HRS UTC 19th November 2021 will be used to publish the genesis_final.json at 1400HRS UTC 20th november 2021 and then start the chain at 14.30UTC .
+The genesis transactions sent before 1200HRS UTC 18th November 2021 will be used to publish the genesis_final.json on or before 1200HRS UTC 20th november 2021 and then start the chain at 14.30UTC.
+We will be announcing on all the platforms for the same.